 Marcel Breuer Lookalikes

 If you haven't heard of the Beetle chair, well, it's about time—and this chair is a surprisingly spot-on replica.
 Like the iconic, GamFratesi-designed chair it's modeled after, its curved, velvety seat is evocative of a beetle's shell.
-This version also features high-gloss gold-plated legs that the company guarantees will keep their sheen for up to five years.
-And if your dining table ever pinch-hits as a desk, you're in luck: Julia's five-star review says it's comfortable enough to "work from home for hours at a time."
+This version also features high-gloss gold-plated legs that the company guarantees will keep its sheen for up to five years.
+And if your dining table ever pinch-hits as a desk, you're in luck: A five-star review says it's comfortable enough to "work from home for hours at a time."